 - In Web interface, go to iDRAC Settings > Users.
-The Local Users page is displayed. - 2.
-In the ID column, select a user ID number, click Edit.
+The Local Users page is displayed. - In the ID column, select a user ID number, click Edit.
 The Edit User page is displayed. - 3.
-Under SSH Key Configurations, select a SSH Key and click Edit. - The SSH Key page displays the Edit From details.
-4. Select Remove for the key(s) you want to delete, and click Apply. - Select Remove for the key(s) you want to delete, and click Apply The selected key(s) is deleted.
+Under SSH Key Configurations, select a SSH Key and click Edit.
+The SSH Key page displays the Edit From details. - Select Remove for the key(s) you want to delete, and click Apply.
+The selected key(s) is deleted.